-Calais is a refugee camp which is based in France since 2009.
-Since last year the camp has been under great attention due to the refugee crisis which has expended to 4000 refugees living in bad hygienes and poor circumstances.
-Calais is known as ‘the jungle’ ever since the crisis broke out.
+Calais was a refugee camp which was based in France since 2009.
+In 2015 the camp had been under great attention due to the refugee crisis which has expended to 9000 refugees living in bad hygienes and poor circumstances.
+Calais was known as ‘the jungle’ ever since the crisis broke out.
+The camp has been taken down by the French governement on october 24th.

 I visited the camp in March 2016.
-Two days after my visit the camp was broken down by authorities.
+Seven months after my visit the camp was broken down by authorities.

 In my research about ‘intangible fear’ I felt the need to visit places which are known to be fearsome and create a lot of tension in society.
 Fear for the unknown, fear for the other, fear for a social situation which has grown into a public debate which we can’t seem to control nor change in or outside the camp.
 Fear for a history which is written while we are a part of it and which shows a gloomy dark side of humanity.
 Places which show a completely different side of reality than the Instagram reality I am living in now.